laravel-modules-com/docs/v11/upgrade.md

 ## Composer update

-There is a new command `php artisan module:composer-update` to update all modules composer.json files.
+There is a new command `php artisan module:composer-update` to update all module's composer.json files.

 This will update autoloading paths for existing modules.